BackerKit/browser-extension/README.md

 ## Development

+# To check your work locally in chrome:

+Go to the extensions page and enable developer mode.
+Disable the chrome store version from the list and enable the local version.
+You'll need to remember to `gulp` every time you make changes to the code.

 All changes have to be applied into `/js`, `/css`, `/img` folders.
 To build the sources into corresponding packages run,

 Make sure you have installed gulp via NPM